TysonTran/Titanic_Analysis/README.md

 # Titanic_Analysis
-This is a Exploratory Data Analysis of the titanic dataset from Kaggle with the ML model.
+This is a Exploratory Data Analysis of the titanic dataset from Kaggle with a ML model.
 I was exploring the data to see what caused individuals to have a better chance of survival and created a ML model to predict who would survive and who wouldn't.

 ## Findings